APA-Accredited Internship In Health Service Psychology

 UH is the second most ethnically diverse major research university in the United States.
 About 11% of the student population comes from outside of Texas, both from across the United States and from over 130 nations.
-According to the university’s 2012 Facts and Figures, the distribution of students by ethnicity is 11.3% African-American, 19.2% Asian/Pacific Islander, 24.9% Hispanic, 8.9% International, 0.2% Native American, 32.2% White/Other, and 0.7% Unknown.
-The majority of UH’s international students come from India, China, Vietnam, Korea, and Nigeria.
-The mean age of undergraduate students is 24.
+In Fall 2016, the distribution of UH students by ethnicity was 9.7% African-American, 20.7% Asian/Pacific Islander, 29.1% Hispanic, 9.1% International, 0.1% Native American, 26.8% Caucasian/White, and 3.0% Biracial/Multiracial.
+The majority of UH’s international students come from China, India, Vietnam, Nigeria, and Saudi Arabia.
+The mean age of undergraduate students is 22.4.
 The average student lives in the city of Houston, within 25 miles of the campus.
-Currently, 84% of UH students commute*; commuters are often characterized by attending school part-time, being older in age, and having additional work and family responsibilities.
+Currently, the majority of UH students commute, although there has been a steady increase in the number of residential students, which is a goal of the university.
+Commuters are often characterized by attending school part-time, being older in age, and having additional work and family responsibilities.
 They are also more likely to be first-generation university students and students of color.
 UH is also one of the most accessible campuses in the country for students with disabilities.
 The diversity of the clientele seen at CAPS parallels the unique diversity of the UH student population.

 Houston and Environs